 - Cleaning the condenser involves the proper removal of accumulated particles.
 For the braver individuals, you can do this by making use of a soft brush, pressurized air, nitrogen, carbon dioxide, or vacuuming the coils.
 It is likewise vital to note that you should use proper eye protection when using pressurized air for cleaning the condenser to prevent injuries.
 Better yet, have your condenser cleaned regularly by True refrigerator repair specialists for your utmost convenience and safety.

 So if you’re having True refrigerator problems, it is strongly recommended that you seek the service of competent professionals who know all about the ins and outs of True refrigeration systems.
 This is important since you can actually cause more problems to your appliance if you opt to do it yourself or have someone incompetent do the job for you, instead of getting help from True refrigerator repair technicians in the first place.
-For all commercial appliance repair, including True appliances, call (800) 657-0765.
+For all commercial appliance repairs, including True appliances, call (800) 657-0765.